MaartenVdPloeg/DataScience-IoT-Project/README.md

-# DataScience-IoT-Project, Measuring Temperature, Humidity and CO2 ppm with an ESP-8266.
-Uploading it io.adafruit with MQTT protocol.
+# DataScience-IoT-Project, Measuring Temperature, Humidity and CO2 ppm with an ESP-8266, DHT22 and a MHZ19.

+This project uses two sensors and uploads the values to the io.adafruit cloud using the MQTT protocol.